AdguardTeam/AdguardKnowledgeBase/04.android/01.overview/docs.en.md

 Be aware that you will need to download and install the Orbot app — it will help the integration with TOR go smoothly.

-<a id="other-features"></a>
+<a id="license"></a>
-# Other features
+# License

-Is there anything left that we haven't covered yet?
-Indeed, there are a few things we'd like to mention.
-They might not be key features of the app, but nevertheless they deserve your attention:
+While some ot the features in AdGuard for Android are free, others require [purchasing a license](https://adguard.com/en/license.html).
+There are Personal (up to three devices) and Family (up to 9 devices), Yearly and Lifetime license keys.
+The premium version offers the following features to its users:
+* Stealth mode
+* Browsing security
+* Extensions
+* Ad blocking in all apps (not only browsers)
+* Custom filters

+Read [this article](https://kb.adguard.com/en/general/license-key#activating-adguard-for-android) to learn how to activate the license key.

 <a id="extensions-support"></a>
-## Extensions support
+# Extensions support

 Userscripts (we also call them extensions) are basically mini-programs written in Javascript that extend the functionality of one or more websites.
 Usually, you'd need some special userscript manager to add them, and it's traditionally more of a desktop thing.
 But with AdGuard everything is possible!
 Now you can add any userscripts by URL or load them from a file, and AdGuard will serve as a userscript manager and take care of the rest.
 Go to *Settings > Extensions* to enable some of the pre-installed extensions or to add custom userscripts.

 <img src="https://cdn.adguard.com/public/Adguard/Release_notes/Android/v3.2/enexten.gif" style="border: 1px solid #efefef; max-width: 450px; padding: 2px;">

-By the way, you can tap on any added userscript to see more details, and to reinstall or delete it.
+By the way, you can tap any added userscript to see more details, and to reinstall or delete it.

-There are too many features to describe them all in detail, so let me simply list them here:

-* When you visit certain screens for the first time, there will appear tooltips that describe the purpose of that screen and its main features
-* You can export or import AdGuard settings (for a faster switch between the settings profiles or to transfer your profile between different devices)
-* Select an update channel, i.e. the mode in which the application receives its updates (stable release channel, less stable beta channel and raw ["nightly" channel](https://adguard.com/en/blog/nightly-builds/))
-* By tapping on a little battery icon on the main screen of the app you will get to the "Battery Usage" screen.
-System battery stats [are often wrong](https://kb.adguard.com/ут/android/solving-problems/battery), so we decided to have our own, one that would reflect the real state of things
-* You can change the app's language in the General Settings tab.
-By the way, AdGuard is continuously translated to more and more languages — and largely thanks to volunteer [contributions by AdGuard users](https://kb.adguard.com/en/general/adguard-translations)!

 <a id="vpn-compatibility"></a>
-## Compatibility with AdGuard VPN
+# Compatibility with AdGuard VPN

 The best kind of compatibility is when you install two apps and they just start working together.
 Presuming you already have AdGuard ad blocker installed, just download AdGuard VPN from Play Store (you can get there right from the ad blocker app, there's an item in General settings).